hengck23/solution-vesuvius-challenge-ink-detection/README.md

             |
             ├── fold-2aa
                 ├── stage2_0/checkpoint/00009159.model.pth
 ```
-- optional: if you are interested in the parameters used in training the different stages of the model , you can refer to "solution/hyper-parameters.pdf"
+- optional: if you are interested in the parameters used in training the different stages of the model , you can refer to "[hyper-parameters.pdf](https://github.com/hengck23/solution-vesuvius-challenge-ink-detection/blob/main/hyper-parameters.pdf)" in the repo.

 ## 5. Submission notebook